 Even though the contract Vader had in WCW covered car rental and hotel expenses, Harley had a strange way of keeping records for himself and kept journal expenses of every penny spent.
 He wanted copies of Vader’s hotel receipts as well!
 In this way, Vader describes Harley as "old school thrifty."

 Harley did like to make money on the side by shooting pool, though.
-He and Vader would hustle the locals, similar to the 1986 movie starring Tom Cruise and Paul Newman called The Color of Money.
-He’d job for Vader making sure the locals were watching, and then see if anybody could beat him.
-Of course, Harley would then take the unsuspecting opponent to the cleaners!
+He and Vader hustled the locals, similar to the 1986 movie starring Tom Cruise and Paul Newman called The Color of Money.
+He’d job for Vader making sure people were watching, and then see if anybody could beat him.
+Of course, Harley then took the oblivious opponent to the cleaners!

 Watch: Harley Race puts Vader over in an amazing promo